 - 1. On entry to this routine the descriptor may be in either the build or assembled state. - 2.
 On entry to this routine the sparse matrix may be in either the build or update state. - 3.
-If the descriptor is in the build state, then the sparse matrix must also be in the build state; the action of the routine is to (implicitly) call psb_cdins to add entries to the sparsity pattern; each sparse matrix entry implicitly defines a graph edge, that is passed to the descriptor routine for the appropriate processing. - 4.
-Any coefficients from matrix rows not assigned to the calling process are silently ignored; - 5.
-If the descriptor is in the assembled state, then any entries in the sparse matrix that would generate additional communication requirements will be ignored; - 6.
-If the matrix is in the update state, any entries in positions that were not present in the original matrix will be ignored.
+If the descriptor is in the build state, then the sparse matrix must also be in the build state; the action of the routine is to (implicitly) call psb_cdins to add entries to the sparsity pattern; each sparse matrix entry implicitly defines a graph edge, that is passed to the descriptor routine for the appropriate processing; - 4.
+The coefficients to be inserted are represented by the ordered triples ia(i), ja(i), val(i), for i = 1, ..., nz; these triples should belong to the current process, i.e. ia(i) should be one of the local indices, but are otherwise arbitrary; - 5.
+There is no requirement that a given row must be passed in its entirety to a single call to this routine: the buildup of a row may be split into as many calls as desired; - 6.
+Coefficients from different rows may also be mixed up freely in a single call, according to the application needs; - 7.
+Any coefficients from matrix rows not owned by the calling process are silently ignored; - 8.
+If the descriptor is in the assembled state, then any entries in the sparse matrix that would generate additional communication requirements are ignored; - 9.
+If the matrix is in the update state, any entries in positions that were not present in the original matrix are ignored.

 '''

 psb_spasb - Sparse matrix assembly routine

 call psb_spasb(a, desc_a, info, afmt, upd, dupl, mold)

 Type: Synchronous.

 On Entry

 \mathbf{desc\a} the communication descriptor.

 Scope:local.

 Type:required.

 Intent: in.

 Specified as: a structured data of type psb_desc_type.

 afmt the storage format for the sparse matrix.

 Scope: local.

 Type: optional.

 Intent: in.

 Specified as: an array of characters.
 Defalt: 'CSR'.

 upd Provide for updates to the matrix coefficients.

 Scope: global.

 Type: optional.

 Intent: in.

 Specified as: integer, possible values: psb_upd_srch, psb_upd_perm

 dupl How to handle duplicate coefficients.

 Scope: global.

 Type: optional.

 Intent: in.

 Specified as: integer, possible values: psb_dupl_ovwrt, psb_dupl_add,

 psb_dupl_err.

 mold The desired dynamic type for the internal matrix storage.

 Scope: local.

-{\bf Type:\ optional.}
+Type: optional.

 Intent: in.

 Specified as: an object of a class derived from psb_T_base_sparse_mat.

 On Return

 a the matrix to be assembled.

 Scope:local

 Type:required

 Intent: inout.

 Specified as: a structured data of type psb_Tspmat_type.

 info Error code.

 Scope: local

 Type: required

 Intent: out.

 An integer value; 0 means no error has been detected.

 '''